Wilmslow Road

 The road is part of a major bus corridor with bus movements of over one a minute at peak times and is a key centre for business, culture and higher education.

 Route

 Wilmslow Road, Oxford Road and Oxford Street are part of an 18th-century route from Manchester to Oxford, and from there to Southampton, which can be traced on modern maps by locating roads which are called (or used to be called) the A34.
 Wilmslow Road was designated the A34 until 1967.
 Many sections of the route have been re-designated when motorways and bypasses took the A34 away from its original route and they took names such as the A3400 and A44.
-The ancient route goes via Cheadle, Cheadle Hulme, Wilmslow, Congleton, Newcastle-under-Lyme, Stafford, Birmingham, Stratford-upon-Avon and Woodstock.
+The ancient route goes via Cheadle, Wilmslow, Congleton, Newcastle-under-Lyme, Stafford, Birmingham, Stratford-upon-Avon and Woodstock.

 Boundaries and designations

 Oxford Road and Oxford Street are the continuation of Wilmslow Road into the centre of Manchester.
 Oxford Street begins at St Peter's Square 53.4778°N 2.2441°W and the name changes from Oxford Street to Oxford Road as the road crosses the River Medlock 53.4737°N 2.2401°W, placing Oxford Road railway station closer to Oxford Street than Oxford Road.
 Wilmslow Road starts at the junction with Hathersage Road 53.4591°N 2.2274°W and continues to Parrs Wood 53.4058°N 2.2184°W where it crosses the ancient county boundary into Cheshire.
 It crosses the River Mersey over the Cheadle Bridge into Cheadle.
 Its route is then called Manchester Road for a short time but there is a Wilmslow Road on the other side of Cheadle.

 Oxford Street and a section of Oxford Road together form part of the A34.
 The B5117 consists of part of Oxford Road and part of Wilmslow Road.
 Though a continuous thoroughfare, part of Wilmslow Road also contains part of the A6010, the whole of the B5093, part of the A5145 and the whole of the B5095.